RamVasuthevan/TorontoLobbyistRegistry/README.md

     - More dedup is needed
     - process_person clean up O(N) operation

+Grassroot
+    - Target can be made more structured

+beneficiary
+    - Should 'Controlling Interest','Controlling interest holder' be megered

 TRUST
     - We need to trust that RegistrationNumber is unique